ghiscoding/slickgrid-universal/README.md

 ## Installation
 To get going and do development with this monorepo, you will need to clone the repo and then follow the steps below

-1. Install npm packages with Yarn classic (`1.x` version) since this lib uses Yarn Workspaces and so you need to use Yarn to install all packages
+1. Install npm packages with [Yarn classic 1.x](https://classic.yarnpkg.com/lang/en/) since this lib uses Yarn version 1.x Workspaces and so you need to use Yarn to install all packages
 ```bash
 yarn install
 ```